Calm technology: History

-The phrase "calm technology" was first published in the article "Designing Calm Technology", written by Mark Weiser and John Seely Brown in 1995.
-The concept had developed amongst researchers at the Xerox Palo Alto Research Center in addition to the concept of ubiquitous computing.
+The phrase "calm technology" was first published in the 1995 article 'Designing Calm Technology' by Mark Weiser and John Seely Brown, as part of their research on ubiquitous computing at Xerox PARC.
+While their work introduced the concept, a structured set of principles was not fully articulated at the time.

 Weiser introduced the concept of calm technology by using the example of LiveWire or "Dangling String".
 It is an 8 ft string connected to the mounted small electric motor in the ceiling.
 The motor is connected to a nearby Ethernet cable.
 When a bit of information flows through that Ethernet cable, it causes a twitch of the motor.
 The more the information flows, the motor runs faster, thus creating the string to dangle or whirl depending on how much network traffic is.
 It has aesthetic appeal; it provides a visualization of network traffic but without being obtrusive.

+In 2015, Amber Case built upon Weiser and Brown’s ideas, creating a formalized set of principles for designing calm technology.
+These principles were published in her book "Calm Technology: Principles and Patterns for Non-Intrusive Design" (O'Reilly Media), which became an influential guide in the field.

+Case has since been the leading advocate for Calm Technology, giving talks at TED, Microsoft, and MIT Media Lab, and consulting for major tech firms.
+She further advanced the field by founding the "Calm Tech Institute" in 2024 and launching the "Calm Tech Certified™" program to establish measurable standards for attention-aware product design.

 Implementation and examples

 Video conferences are an example of calm technology.
 Information conveyed such as through gestures and facial expressions can be gathered, as opposed to telephone conferences which do not provide this peripheral information.

 Smart homes are an extension of calm technology due to their emphasis on awareness and adaptability to the user's needs.

 From 2001 to 2003, the EU funded 17 projects under an initiative called "The Disappearing Computer".
 The goal of this initiative was to explore new concepts and techniques that would lead to the development of calm technologies for people-friendly environments.

+In the emerging field of augmented reality (AR) we see a variety of emerging calm technologies.
+For example, the Apple Vision Pro's EyeSight feature, which reveals the wearer's eyes as someone approaches them.
+Beyond that, the ability for users to navigate menus with their body, rather than requiring controllers, is another step for VR/AR technology into the realm of calm technology.

 Future research

+In October 2024, the "Calm Tech Institute" introduced the "Calm Tech Certified™" program, described as "the world's first standard for attention and technology."
+The certification evaluates products across six categories: "attention, periphery, durability, light, sound, and materials."
+Early certified products include the "mui board 2nd Generation" by Kyoto-based mui Lab, the "reMarkable Paper Pro", and the "Airthings View Plus air quality monitor."